QualiSystems/cloudshell-standards/README.md

 --- | --- | ---
 [Networking](Documentation/networking_standard.md) | 5.0.4 | Used for modeling Routers, Switches and Wireless Controllers.
 Relevant both for infrastructure devices and DUTs.
 [Resource](Documentation/shell_resource_standard.md) | 2.0.3 | Generic resource standard.
 Includes an optional port and power port levels.
+Resource with Connected Commands | 1.0.0 | Similar to the generic resource standard.
+The root resource family supports connected commands (resources that are physically connected to this resource's ports will get commands that are tagged as remote commands).
+Connectable Resource | 1.0.0 | Generic resource standard for root only connectable resources (no sub resources).
+Can be used to model simple devices such as mobile phones.
 [Broadband Media Appliance](Documentation/Broadband%20Media%20Appliance%20Shell%20Standard.md) | 1.0.3 |
 [Firewall](Documentation/firewall_standard.md) | 3.0.2 |
 [Traffic Generator Chassis](Documentation/Traffic%20Generator%20Chassis%20Standard.md) | 1.0.3 |